 Dental Center Updates

-To limit the potential of exposure to the COVID-19 Coronavirus, the Dental department is postponing all non-urgent visits such as cleanings and routine x-rays.
+To limit the potential of exposure to the COVID-19 Coronavirus, the Dental department is not currently accepting walk-in emergencies.
 Please call us if you have an urgent need such as:

 - Bleeding that doesn’t stop

 - Painful swelling in or around your mouth

 - Pain in a tooth, teeth or jaw bone

 - After surgery treatment such as stitch removal or dressing change

 - Denture adjustment for people receiving radiation or other treatment for cancer

 This is a challenging and vulnerable time for everyone.
 We are experiencing high levels of stress and anxiety as we navigate the new normal.
 COVID-19 has changed the structure of how we live and work.
 We go home and hear how “heroic” we are for facing each day and exposing ourselves to a threat that we cannot see, feel or sense.
 Many do not feel heroic.
 We may feel scared of contracting the virus or bringing illness home to our families.
 Many of us feel overwhelmed, taking care of children, elderly family members or disabled relatives in addition to the emotionally and physically draining personal situations we face.